 Where We Meet

-Our Rotary Club meets on Tuesdays.
-Most months, we have a Club meeting at the Finley Center in Santa Rosa at noon on the 1st and 3rd Tuesday of the month.
-The second Tuesday of the month is an offsite hands-on project, and the 4th Tuesday is a social at 5:30pm at a local organization.
+Our Rotary Club meets on most Tuesdays.
+We have a Club meeting at the Finley Center in Santa Rosa at noon on the 1st and 3rd Tuesday of the month.
+At least once a month, we engage in a hands-on project, and the 4th Tuesday is a social at 5:30pm.
 It’s best to consult our Events Calendar for up-to-date meeting times and locations.
 We love meeting new people, so we hope you’ll join us!

 What We Do

 We are a service club that works together to make our city and our world a better place for all, especially those affected by poverty.
 We spend our time planning projects, distributing funds and learning about our community.
 We develop friendships and create opportunities for networking, and we welcome everyone.

 As the Russo-Ukrainian War continues unabated; as winter approaches; and as the needs of Ukrainians continue to increase; our consortium of local Rotary clubs is again seeking funds at the specific request of Cherkasy-Centre Rotarians: